micchie/pasteweb/index.md

 The first graph shows RPC-like workload where the Linux client transmits a 44 byte data and receives 151 byte of response (includes 64 byte of contents after the HTTP OK header) over persistent TCP connections.
+[Here](./paste-rpc-fbsd.png) is the same test with FreeBSD (the overall performance is lower than Linux, but I think it is my misconfiguration.
+I will update results ASAP).

 ![paste-wal](./paste-wal.png)
 The second graph shows Write-Ahead Logging workload where the client transmits 1156 byte of message